Ostkontentitan/rxOracle/README.md

     a - Model this
     b - Ask all of them, and print their consensus. c - Do it stateless, meaning there must be no variable outside the stream.

+## Notes

+- try not to break the chain unless you don't know better.
+See hints to improve your solution

+- best print results with a linebreak to not collide with the animation println("\n$it")

 ## Hints